backdrop-contrib/block_background_color/README.md

 - Access the "Configure Block" dialog
 - Click on the color picker under "Background Color"
-- Select the color using RGB, HEX, HSL, the paletter, or the color picker
+- Select the color using RGB, HEX, HSL, the palette, or the color picker

  Issues
  ------